FAll 2013 - CALL FOR SCORES

 November 13 = Deadline for Parts (proofread, bound with tape or stapled in the center; no accordion binds)

 IU Composers are encouraged to submit work(s) for the Fall 2013 Orchestra Reading.
 Masters theses and short works are preferred.
 Any selected master thesis will receive one full hour of reading (actual 50 minutes rehearsal time) when the time frame is permissible.
 Other pieces will receive between 15 and 40 minutes, depending on length (not more than 7 or 8 minutes, if possible), difficulty, and time slot availability..
 Please contact Prof. Travers for any further questions (firstname.lastname@example.org).

-Entries may be submitted to Prof. Travers via the School of Music mailroom or in person at my office (Sycamore 0016).
+Entries may be submitted to Prof. Travers via the School of Music mailroom or in person at his office (JS 433).

 Participating composers are responsible for providing instrumentalists exceeding the above instrumentation.

 Submissions must guarantee available parts when selected.
 Submissions must include:

 • One full score (Due October 30, 2013)

 • Indicate the duration of the composition and complete instrumentation of the composition, including percussion instruments.

 Selected composers must provide appropriate parts (one for each individual wind, harp, and percussion player, and specified number of copies for strings by desk*) by Nov.
 13, directly to PED.